- Consult an economist before buying a wedding dress...

-As a result, Netflix earned $62.5 million in the quarter compared to $38 million the same quarter last year.
+When you increase price with an inelastic demand, revenue goes up.
+Indeed, Netflix earned $62.5 million in the quarter compared to $38 million the same quarter last year.
 On this news, the stock price plummeted 37%, wiping out $2.3 billion in market capitalization.
 Stock market analysts claim that the stock price is warranted despite the good earnings news because they expect much lower future earnings.

 QUESTION: Most city pension funds use an 8.25% to discount the future pension liability.
 What are the consequences of this high discount rates?